PNDeb/pinenote-debian-image/README.md

 - `kernel-modules.tar.gz` contains the `/lib/modules/..` directory (entire
   hierarchy including starting with `/lib`)

+### Build preparations

+Run `prep_00_get_kernel_files.sh` and `prep_03_custom_debs.sh` first,
+to prepare the external packages to use in the later build steps.

 ### Build the recipes
-As a normal user, just run inside the `pinenote-debian-recipes` directory:
+Run inside the `pinenote-debian-recipes` directory:
 ```
 ./build.sh
 ```
+(depending on your system configuration, you might need to run this command with superuser rights)

 That would build a Debian `bookworm` rootfs, with a hostname `pinenote`, a user `user` with password `1234` and `sudo` capabilities.
 Also, it hardcodes the target PineNote partition to `/dev/mmcblk0p17` (TODO: try to make that an